LuisPalacios/Common-iOS_OSX-Framework/README.md

 ### Step 6: Change installation directory

-In future projects where you are going to install this Framework I recomend to create a directory called "Frameworks"" in the root of your future project.
-Then it's necessary that you modify this Framework Build Setting `Dynamic Library Install Name`
+In future  you'll add this Framework to other projects, so you need to modify this Build Setting:

+    "Dynamic Library Install Name" => @executable_path/../Frameworks/$(EXECUTABLE_PATH)

+Note that @executable_path/../Frameworks/$(EXECUTABLE_PATH) will expand to the current name of the library, which is exactly what we want

 ![image](https://raw.github.com/LuisPalacios/Common-iOS_OSX-Framework/master/images/lp-OSX_installframework.png)